realhugn/go-dump/README.md

 ## Installation

-To install the Go Dump Tool, follow these steps:
+To install the Go-Dumper, follow these steps:

 1. Clone the repository:
     ```sh